ashmanq/obs-image-manipulation/README.md

 My goals for this project are as follows:

 1. Create basic plugin template code and get it to compile and show up on OBS
+2. Get something to appear on OBS
+3. Be able to set properties for plugin (they will do nothing at this stage)
-2. Be able to add an image to a scene on OBS
+4. Be able to add an image to a scene on OBS
-3. Be able to alter the image based on audio input
+5. Be able to alter the image based on audio input
-4. If I get to this point then I'm doing well!
+6. If I get to this point then I'm doing well!